Sports Injury, Costa Mesa, California

 Athletes in high intensity or contact sports have a higher risk of severe athletic injuries that require higher levels of medical attention.
 These severe sports-related injuries typically happen when colliding with others or from falling:

 - Broken bone

-Sports injuries can lead to chronic pain, stiffness or lack of mobility, however, there are preventive measures that can be taken to be as safe as possible.
-Incorporating proper technique and taking precautious measures such as warming up and cooling down can lower your risk of injury.
+Enduring a sports injury can lead to chronic pain, stiffness or lack of mobility, however, there are preventive measures that can be taken to be as safe as possible.
+Incorporating proper technique and taking precautious measures such as warming up and cooling down can lower your risk of a sports injury.

 A warm up is necessary to prepare for strenuous activities, stretching the muscles out to open up range of motion.
-In addition, learning the correct protocols and safety maneuvers for the sport or activity you engage in is important for the prevention of sports injuries.
+In addition, learning the correct protocols and safety maneuvers for the sport or activity you engage in is important for the prevention of a sports injury.